Adam Warwick: Playing career

-In Round 7 of the 1997 Super League season, Warwick made his first grade debut in the North Queensland Cowboys 4–6 loss to the Western Reds at the WACA Ground.
-He scored his first try six weeks later in the Cowboys' Round 13 loss to the Canterbury Bulldogs.
-In 1998, Warwick played seven games in his final season with the Cowboys.
+In round 7 of the 1997 Super League season, Warwick made his first grade debut in the North Queensland Cowboys 4–6 loss to the Western Reds at the WACA Ground.
+He scored his first try six weeks later in the Cowboys' Round 13 loss to Canterbury.
+In 1998, Warwick played seven games in his final season with the North Queensland outfit.

 In 1999, Warwick joined the Brisbane Broncos, playing for their Queensland Cup feeder club, the Toowoomba Clydesdales.
-In Round 18 of the 2000 NRL season, he played his only game for the Broncos, starting on the wing in a 22–26 loss to the Newcastle Knights.
+In round 18 of the 2000 NRL season, he played his only game for the Brisbane club, starting on the wing in a 22–26 loss to the Newcastle Knights.
 On 19 August 2000, he started on the wing in Toowoomba's 6–14 loss to the Redcliffe Dolphins in the Queensland Cup Grand Final.